esper-io/dev-docs/docs/home/console.md

    ![Device Template](./assets/template-app/playstoreapps.png)

-For convenience, a Playstore tab has been provided on this page where users can approve Google apps that need to be added to template.
+For convenience, a PlayStore tab has been provided on this page where users can approve Google apps that need to be added to template.

    ![Device Template](./assets/template-app/playstoreicon.png)